 Early History of the lasenbey family

 This web page shows only a small excerpt of our lasenbey research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasenbey History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasenbey History in all our PDF Extended History products and printed products wherever possible.

 lasenbey Spelling Variations

-in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it. lasenbey has been spelled many different ways, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lasenbey family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early lasenbey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early lasenbey Notables in all our PDF Extended History products and printed products wherever possible.